 - How do I get voice directions on Google Maps?

-- How to resolve “Google Maps not talking” issue in Android
+- How to resolve the “Google Maps not talking” issue in Android

 - Check your device’s volume